LinkedIn is Terrible for Communication

 Pinball

-There are two general areas for Pinball, a set of old machines, and a set of standard more modern ones.
-Despite having a lot more machines, I think I generally enjoyed Capital Pinball‘s more.
+There are two general areas for Pinball: a set of old machines, and a set of standard more modern ones.
+Despite having a lot more machines, I think I generally enjoyed Capital Pinball‘s games more.

-A big part of this is because when the machine breaks, at Capital Pinball, I’d flip turn it off and on, and at Fun Spot, I’d have to find some exhausted looking employee to fix it, which might not necessarily happen.
-Two quick shoutouts on machines, first to Gottleib – World Series, the first Pinball machine where I managed to never even score a single point, and Joker Poker, a machine one of my friends quite liked.
+A big part of this is because when the machine breaks at Capital Pinball, I’d turn it off and on again, and at Fun Spot, I’d have to find some exhausted looking employee to fix it, which might not actually happen.
+Two quick shoutouts on machines: first to Gottlieb – World Series, the first Pinball machine where I managed to never even score a single point, and Joker Poker, a machine one of my friends quite liked.

 Mini-Golf

 There’s a self-serve indoor mini-golf area at $5 a person.
-It’s not the most inspired mini-golf I’ve ever played, with most of the holes being fairly basic straight shots or maybe only two bounces.
-There are no real gimmicks or super clever designs, but it’s perfectly serviceable, good for maybe one play through total.
+It’s not the most inspired mini-golf I’ve ever played; most of the holes are basic straight shots or maybe only two bounces.
+There are no real gimmicks or super clever designs, but it’s perfectly serviceable, good for maybe one play-through total.

 Arcade Machines